Isabel Fry: Works

+Collections

 Fry kept journals, extant from 1911 to her death, though missing for periods 1921–1934 and 1936–1940.
 The journals were left to Eugénie Dubois, who allowed Fry's biographer Beatrice Curtis Brown access.
 Letters from Fry to Dubois survive, from the period after she left the school.
 Eric Dubois gave Fry's papers held by his mother Eugénie to the Institute of Education in 1983.